Panzerschrek/U-00DC-Sprache/source/docs/en/operators_overloading.rst

 For obtaining of ``!=`` result the result of ``==`` is inverted.

 For order compare operators (``<``, ``<=``, ``>``, ``>=``) overloaded operator ``<=>`` is called.
-Its result is compared against zero in order to obrain final result.
+Its result is compared against zero in order to obtain final result.
 Overloaded ``<=>`` is not required to return only -1 or +1 for less/more, only the sign of the result is significant.

 *******************